 Option 1 would clarify the intent of the requirements to ensure that impacts to the stock as a whole are accounted for rather than purely the fishing impacts.
 This would ensure precaution and alignment with the intent of the default assessment tree.
 A change was already approved by TAB and a consultation conducted in 2016 showed most stakeholders were in favour of clarifying the wording.
 This could marginally increase the evidence bar for fisheries entering the program but is a clarification of the existing intent.

-Option 0 Option 1 Impact Types Risks Benefits Risks Benefits Effectiveness Other impacts undermining a P1 stock may not considered if the focus is purely on the 'fishing impact' Not aligned with intent of the default tree Some assessments are considering impact wider than 'fishing activity' anyway Knock on implications for rest of the CA language May increase the bar in terms of information needs for fisheries Intent is clear and aligns with that of the default tree.
-Precaution is ensured Acceptability - Could be credibilityrisk - Not of significant SH concern at present - None perceived but will depend on level of changes - Linked to other issues, so overall changes currently unknown Feasibility - None No change Will depend on level of changes - Unlikely to render CA unfeasible as clarifying existing intent Accessibility and retention - None No change If bar is raised this will affect fisheries - Not intended to raise the bar therefore should not pose barrier Auditability - None No change Noneanticipated No change expected
+Option 0 • Option 1 Impact Types Risks Benefits Risks Benefits undermining a P1 stock may not considered if the wider than 'fishing activity' anyway Knock on implications for rest of the CA language May increase the bar in terms of information needs for fisheries the default tree. - Precaution is Acceptability , - Not of significant SH concern at present - Linked to other issues, so overall changes currently unknown Feasibility - None No change Will depend on level of changes - Unlikely to render CA unfeasible as clarifying existing intent Accessibility and retention - None No change If bar is raised this will affect fisheries - Not intended to raise the bar therefore should not pose barrier

-A1.10 Topic 4, Issue 3 - remove RBF trigger for Primary species
+9.6.
+Topic 4, Issue 3 - Remove RBF trigger for Primary species